tharsha18/kinesisid/lab2-firehose.md

 ## Configure Kinesis firehose to subscribe to Kinesis Stream as a consumer.

 Lets first create an S3 bucket which you want Firehose to send data to.
-Name the bucket using your "initials-accoutnumber".
+Navigate to S3 --> Create bucket --> Name the bucket using your "initials-accoutnumber" as seen in screenshot below.
 Your AWS acct number can be found at the top right section of the browser window.
+Click Create

 ![screen](imgfire/Picture1.png)